usamaali012/django-mosh-1/Section_6.md

 # Customizing The List Page:
-	- List Page is the pasge where all the objects of your class are showing.
+	- List Page is the page where all the objects of your class are showing.
-	- Create a new class  by name 'NameofModelAdmin' ==> 'ProductAdmin' in admin.py file.
+	- Create a new class  by name 'NameofmodelAdmin' ==> 'ProductAdmin' in admin.py file.
 	- Class should inherit from 'admin.ModelAdmin'
 	- With this class we can specify how we wanna view or edit the products on admin site
 	- In this class we can set a bunch of attributes to customize the list page.